Elias Díaz Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.87).
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.89).

-- Lively gets the start for the Reds, his seventh of the season.
-He is 4-4 with a 4.07 ERA and 41 strikeouts in 42 2/3 innings pitched.
+- Abbott makes the start for the Reds, his fourth of the season.
+He is 3-0 with a .00 ERA and 12 strikeouts in 17 2/3 innings pitched.

-- In his most recent appearance on Thursday, the right-hander threw 5 2/3 innings against the Kansas City Royals, allowing two earned runs while surrendering 10 hits.
+- His last appearance came on Saturday against the Houston Astros, when the lefty tossed six scoreless innings while giving up four hits.

-- In eight games this season, the 31-year-old has an ERA of 4.07, with 8.8 strikeouts per nine innings.
-Opponents are hitting .255 against him.
+- The 24-year-old has amassed an ERA of .00, with 6.1 strikeouts per nine innings, in three games this season.
+Opponents are batting .161 against him.

 © 2023 Data Skrive.
 All rights reserved.